Brayden Ainzuain, Head of Digital and Innovation

 Publicis Media, Middle East, and North Africa

 Publicis Group is the third-largest communications group in the world, with an impressive history dating back to 1926 when the company began in Paris.
 They hold an even more impressive market position in the Middle East and North Africa, as the number one marketing agency in terms of revenue.
 In order to maintain this leadership position, the group includes several specialist agencies in each of their top global markets, a strategy that allows them to win most of the top clients and brands in key categories, even when those brands compete aggressively.
 Separate companies allow the agency the necessary ‘client separation’ required to manage each brand in complete confidence.

 Fascinated by their client portfolio and approach to innovation, I met recently with their regional head of Digital and Innovation – Brayden Ainzuain – to get his insights on how the Middle East region is innovating and some of the key campaigns and platforms he’s impressed with and why.
 Here are the top three Middle East digital ideas we discussed.

 1) Shared Platforms for Convenience Retail

 Two of the challenges (and opportunities) in the regional convenience industry include language and fragmentation.
 For example, alongside popular local retailers such as Zoom with over 200 stores, are many hundreds of individual ‘Mom and Pop’ stores which are too small to individually invest in mobile technology solutions.
-These small format stores are widespread throughout countries such as the United Arab Emirates (UAE), Kingdom of Saudi Arabia (KSA), and Egypt, so this has given rise to a variety of convenience platforms which allow any store to offer mobile ordering and payment services to customers who want a fast and efficient delivery service from their mobile phone.
+These small format stores are widespread throughout countries such as the United Arab Emirates (UAE), Kingdom of Saudi Arabia (KSA), and Egypt, so this has given rise to a variety of convenience platforms that allow any store to offer mobile ordering and payment services to customers who want a fast and efficient delivery service from their mobile phone.
 Instashop is one such platform, billing itself as ‘the easiest way to order your groceries.
 It’s Dubai-based and seen as a clever and relevant idea, as Instashop professionalises the grocery delivery industry with promises of 5-star service and deliveries in under an hour!